Red Springs, North Carolina: History

 One of the first settlers in this community was "Sailor Hector" McNeill.
 It is not known exactly how he got his nickname, but he is found using it in the Bladen County tax lists of 1771.
 (Red Springs is in Robeson County which was formed from Bladen County in 1787.)
 "Sailor Hector" McNeill's home was at the top of the hill on the edge of the McNeill cemetery in town, and he and his wife Mary are buried there in unmarked graves.
-In 1775, McNeill secured a royal land grant from King George III of England for the area encompassing the eventual town.
+In 1775, McNeill secured a royal land grant from King George III for the area encompassing the eventual town.
+The 1795 Mill Prong house was built nearby in Hoke County and uses a Red Springs address.

 In the mid-1800s the community served as a summer resort, with visitors attracted to its mineral springs.
 By around 1852, Malcolm McNiell, Hector's grandson, had established a hotel to serve vacationers.
 It remained in operation until another hotel was built by S. R. Townsend in 1891.
 A line of the Cape Fear and Yadkin Valley Railway was laid through the community in June 1884, and at about that time a post office was opened under the name Dora.
 The following year the name of the post office was changed to Red Springs in homage to the rusty color of the spring water.
 In 1887 the community was incorporated at the impetus of legislator Hamilton McMillan, a resident of the town.
 The following year the Scottish Chief newspaper was founded.
 It published there for several years before being moved to Maxton.
 On February 17, 1906, a large section of the downtown was destroyed by fire.